rubanaaz/student-rubanaaz-100daycoding/README.md

 📌Day 6: Insert Element into Sorted List

 Problem Statement: An insertion operation on a sorted array shifts elements to place a new value in its correct position.
 Given a sorted list with an unsorted element at the end, insert it into its correct position by shifting elements as needed and print the array after each shift or insertion.

+📌 Day 7:String Similarity

+Problem Statement:For two strings A and B, we define the similarity of the strings to be the length of the longest prefix common to both strings.